 The name “Sung Sot” (means “Amazed feeling”) would definitely describe how travelers feel towards Top 10 most beautiful cave on Earth.

-The cave was first found in 1901 by French travelers and called Grotte Des Surprises (The Cave of Surprises) in a travel book established in 1938.
-Being one of the widest and most special caves of Halong Bay, Sung Sot Cave is located in the center of the Bay, inside Bo Hon Island.
-Despite having a small gate, the cave amazed visitors by its giant inner space, which probably explains the surprising name.
+The cave was first found in 1901 by French travellers and called Grotte Des Surprises (The Cave of Surprises) in a travel book established in 1938.
+Being one of the widest and most special caves in Halong Bay, Sung Sot Cave is located in the centre of the Bay, inside Bo Hon Island.
+Despite having a small gate, the cave amazed visitors with its giant inner space, which probably explains the surprising name.